Sharing Power: Aquariums & Community Groups Advancing STEM Literacies in Climate-Threatened Areas

 About the Project

 This work was produced for Changemakers: Advancing Community Science Literacy, a research project funded in part through The National Science Foundation, Award #1713428.
 This article was adapted from the executive summary of the project's final report, which can be downloaded with the Get the Document button above.
 To learn more about the foundations of the project, read this story: "Partnership-Building in Climate Resilience Work."

-Photo credit: Arthur Reeder on Unsplash.
+Photo credit: Corleone Brown on Unsplash.